 - Art lovers will appreciate Musée d’Orsay’s collection of Impressionist masterpieces, and the Maillol Museum houses works inspired by French classicism.
 For those interested in history, the Musée des Égouts de Paris offers underground tours of tunnels once used for transporting water and waste throughout the city.
 After visiting these attractions, visitors can also learn about navigating to the Eiffel Tower from each arrondissement.

 Whether you’re just arriving in Paris and looking for something to do or have been living here for a while and are heading to the Eiffel Tower for the n-th time, getting there shouldn’t be an issue.
-You’ll enjoy discovering the right route as it offers great views of iconic landmarks.
+You’ll enjoy discovering the right route, which offers great views of iconic landmarks.

 See Related: Jewish Memorial Walking 1-Day Private Tour in Paris